Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Introduction

-The remainder of this article is organized as follows. \cref{sec:fabbackground} provides background on the FAB approach.
+The remainder of this article is organized as follows. \Cref{sec:fabbackground} provides background on the FAB approach.
 In \cref{sec:gaussianlikelihood}, we consider the Gaussian likelihood case, for which we identify the focal point $\widehat\theta^\FAB(y)$, as well as sufficient conditions to obtain uniformly bounded FAB-CRs.
 In \cref{sec:shrinkagepriors}, we describe a class of priors that lead to a tractable, robust FAB-CR procedure, and draw connections with the Bayesian shrinkage literature.
 In \cref{sec:exponentialfamily}, we consider the more general case of likelihoods in the natural exponential family, and provide an expression for the corresponding focal point.
 An application to linear regression is presented in \cref{sec:linearregression}.
-Finally, \cref{sec:discussion} provides a discussion of related literature.
-The supplementary material contains the proofs and additional figures.
-All sections, figures, and equations in the supplementary material are prefixed with `S' for clarity. \looseness=-1
+Finally, \cref{sec:discussion} briefly discusses related literature and potential avenues for future work.
+The Supplementary Material contains the proofs and additional derivations and figures.
+All sections, figures, and equations in the supplementary material are prefixed with `S' for clarity.